 Flexible Spending Account (FSA)

-If eligible to continue coverage under WAC 182-12-133 or COBRA, you may extend your period of coverage so you may claim expenses incurred after your employment ends.
-To do this, contact Navia Benefit Solutions within 60 days from the end of your employment.
-If you elect to continue your FSA coverage, your contributions will be made on a post-tax basis.
+If eligible to continue coverage under WAC 182-12-133 (options for continuation coverage) or COBRA, employees may extend their period of coverage and claim expenses incurred after employment ends.
+To do this, contact Navia Benefit Solutions within 60 days from the end of employment.
+Contributions posted after separating from WSU will be made on a post-tax basis.
 For additional information contact Navia Benefit Solutions at 1 (800) 669-3539 or email@example.com.

 Dependent Care Assistance Program (DCAP)

 Separated employees may continue to submit claims for eligible expenses (up to the account balance) for the remainder of the calendar year until available funds are exhausted as long as the expenses for care allow them to attend school full-time, look for work, or work full-time.
 For additional information contact Navia Benefit Solutions at 1(800) 669-3539 or firstname.lastname@example.org.